burhanahmed1/DSA/README.md

 Hashing practical example : FamilyManagementSystem for upto 20 families each of upto 5 members.

 ## 17. LinkedList :
+Given a single link list of size n which is initialized by numbers from 1 to n in random order.
+User deletes four elements at random from list.
+Write a function that finds which elements are missing from the list.

 ## 18. LinkedList_Advanced :

 ## 19. MinHeap :